July – August 4, 2023

 Students will discover different ways to create photographs using point-and-shoot cameras, sun print paper, multi-media techniques, and more!
 Led by practicing photographers and museum educators, students will document their learning and create a final collection of their own images made during the week.
 Together, we will also explore Olana’s new exhibition, Terraforming: Olana’s Historic Photography Collection Unearthed by going inside the Olana house and hiking to the artist David Hart’s site-specific interventions in the landscape!

-Week 2: Explore Like A Scientist
+SOLD OUT Week 2: Explore Like A Scientist

 Monday, July 17-Friday, July 21